 1.5 In addition to our digital marketing communications, we sometimes send direct marketing by post, the legal basis for which is consent or legitimate interest.
 If you want to edit your details at any point you can email us at email@example.com to update your preferences.

-1.6 In this policy, “we”, “us” and “our” refer to TBA Property.
+1.6 In this policy, “we”, “us” and “our” refer to The Bespoke Agent.
 For more information about us, see Section 13.

 2.1 This document was created using a template from SEQ Legal (https://seqlegal.com).

 3.1 In this Section 3 we have set out:

 (a) the general categories of personal data that we may process;

 (b) the purposes for which we may process personal data; and